 3. Transporting Strollers

 I often debate if it is easier to just fold the stroller into my car or to take the bus, and on days I traveled to Magic Kingdom in my own car I even considered paying the extra cash on preferred parking.
 Just because I know that at the end of a long day at Magic Kingdom my daughter will definitely fall asleep in the stroller.
 I find it easier to just walk back to the car from the monorail station skipping the tram all together.
-Yes!
-Minnie Vans do come equipped with car seats which opens up a whole separate set of options to choose from.
 For more tips on strollers head over to my article on tips for renting strollers at Disney World.

 4. Baby Centers